Ford Flex Performance

 Acceleration and Power

-The Flex is powered by a standard 3.5-liter V6 engine that produces 287 horsepower.
-A turbocharged 3.5-liter V6 that produces 365 horsepower is optional on all-wheel drive models.
-A six-speed automatic transmission is paired with both engines.
-According to the EPA, the base Flex achieves 18/25 mpg city/highway, while models with the turbocharged engine earn slightly lower ratings.
-The Flex's fuel economy is fairly good for the class.
+The 2015 Ford Flex comes standard with a 3.5-liter V6 engine that makes 287 horsepower.
+A twin-turbocharged 3.5-liter EcoBoost V6 engine that makes 365 horsepower is available on all-wheel drive models.
+A six-speed automatic transmission is standard with either engine.
+The base Flex earns 18/25 mpg city/highway, according to the EPA, which is great fuel economy for the class.

-- "The 2014 Ford Flex's base V6 is adequate for a vehicle this size, providing enough gusto to keep up with competing crossovers.
-The turbocharged V6, meanwhile, invigorates the Flex Limited with more of a sport wagon demeanor thanks to its extra power and the tighter suspension tuning that comes with it." -- Edmunds
+- "The 2015 Ford Flex's base V6 is adequate for a vehicle this size, providing enough gusto to keep up with competing crossovers.
+The turbocharged V6, meanwhile, is deceptively fast." -- Edmunds

 - "The six-speed automatic transmission also continues to be among the smoothest in the industry, with buttery shifts that exude quality and prompt kickdowns when summoned with appropriate throttle inputs." -- Autoblog (2013)